ion-cloud/ion-cloud/README.md

 If you need help setting up a project using `ion-cloud` you can use a scaffolding engine like `slush`.
 For more information see [this project](https://www.npmjs.com/package/slush-jugs).

 ## Easel Setup
-The actual setup is really just one line of code, here we set it up and draw text in the center of the screen.
+The actual setup is really just one line of code.
+Here we set easel up and draw text in the center of the screen.
 ```
 import {Easel} from 'ion-cloud';